 List of states that have banned hunting on Sundays

 You can bow hunt, but only on licensed shooting preserves.
 This means you need approval from the town, according to the Connecticut Department of Energy and Environmental Protection.
 If someone catches you with any hunting equipment you will be cited if you are found on a property not licensed as a private shooting preserve.

-(No hunting, but bow hunting is allowed on licensed shooting preserveres)
+(No hunting, but bow hunting is allowed on licensed shooting preserves)

-In 2011 there were hope for hunting in main.
-A lawmaker worked and kept on a proposal where hunting on your own land would be allowed for fee of 25 USD.
-This would be a nice solution, but sadly the proposal didn` t get much further and Main remained as a “no hunting zone on sundays”
+In 2011 there was hope for hunting in main.
+A lawmaker worked and kept on a proposal where hunting on your own land would be allowed for a fee of 25 USD.
+This would be a nice solution, but sadly the proposal didn’t get much further and Main remained as a “no hunting zone on Sundays”